 Jessica Maudlin joined the PHP Staff in 2009.
 In her current work she resources Presbyterians as they address issues of faith, lifestyle choices and sustainability.
 She also manages the Earth Care Congregation and Hunger Action Advocate networks.
 She is a graduate of Hanover College where she focused in the study of Liberation Theology as well as international studies.
 Her background includes volunteer work in Zambia, Mozambique, Jamaica, Nicaragua and Haiti.

-Valéry Nodem, the former coordinator of the Joining Hands RELUFA Network and a Cameroonian human rights lawyer, joined the PHP staff in 2011.
-He coordinates both the international development work of PHP as well as the global advocacy work of the Joining Hands Initiative.
+Formerly the coordinator of the Joining Hands RELUFA Network and a Cameroonian human rights lawyer, Valéry Nodem joined the PHP staff in 2011.
+He coordinates both the international development work of PHP and the global advocacy work of the Joining Hands Initiative.
 Valery is married and has two sons, Imaan and Koffi.

 Eileen Schuhmann has her BA in International Economics and French from the University of Kentucky and her MA in Sociology from the University of Louisville.
 She served 3 years in the U.S. Peace Corps in Senegal as a small enterprise development agent.

 Advisory Committee members help guide the church’s response to hunger and its underlying causes by serving as advisors to staff.
 Members review funding applications and make decisions on grants; recommend PHP operating guidelines; promote OGHS and other initiatives to support the work of PHP; encourage others who are engaged in PHP’s work at the mid-governing body level; and suggest the development of programs and strategies for implementing the Common Affirmation on Global Hunger and other General Assembly policies related to hunger and poverty.